Xerefic/xerefic.github.io/_competitions/0_bosch.md

 type: 'InterIIT Tech Meet 10.0, High Prep'
 ---

-- Proposed a novel black-box technique to distill pre-trained models that leverages a class-conditioned synthetic data generator and identify a sparse sub-network that outperforms the teacher.
+- Introduced a novel black-box technique for distilling pre-trained models, leveraging a class-conditioned synthetic data generator, and identifying a sparse sub-network that surpasses the teacher model's performance.